Containerisation using Apptainer¶

 Apptainer.
 Each node has Apptainer

-installed on its system, which means that the apptainer
+installed on its system, which means that the apptainer command is

 available without needing to first load a module.